Wordmarks, Colors & Type

 Primary Color Palette (Print)

 Our main color is PMS 187 red, accompanied by black, white, light gray and dark gray.
-The official wordmark should appear in these colors in print.
+The official wordmark should appear only in these colors in print, and should be reversed out of these colors only.
 Find web colors.

 In addition to the primary colors, the Carnegie Mellon tartan plaid inspires a second set of official colors.
-The tartan color palette is most effective when used for background colors on event materials and merchandise.
+The tartan color palette is most effective when used as accent colors on event materials and merchandise.

 Official Tartan Plaid